 A physio ball is a labile surface

 The physio ball isn’t a stable surface.
 It’s a sphere that will move when a force is applied to it.
-Sometimes, when an exercise is performed on a surface that moves, that surface is called ‘labile.’
+When an exercise is performed on a surface that moves, that surface is sometimes called ‘labile.’
 A physio ball is a labile surface that will immediately increase the difficulty of an exercise.

-If you get into a prone plank position on the floor, you will focus on keeping yourself in that position.
+If you get into a prone plank position on the floor, you will work to keep yourself in that position.
 But if you get into a plank position with your feet on a physio ball and your hands on the ground, you’ll have to do more than keep yourself in the plank position.
 You’ll also have to stay on the ball, which may seem like it’s trying to shake you off.

 Doing any exercise on a labile surface makes the exercise harder.
 You’ll have to do the exercise while keeping yourself from falling off the ball.
 For those who remember playing ‘jacks’ as a kid, it’s like you’re picking up two jacks instead of one.